Our Music Teachers

 JC Music offers lessons year round!
 We are proud to offer a wide variety of music lessons for voice and most instruments.
 Because of our focus on students and education, we have become a leader in music education in Connecticut.
 JC Music also works closely with CMEA and the Yale School of Music’s “Music in Schools” Initiative.
 We have highly qualified music teachers and are happy to work with you to find the most compatible match.

 It is our goal at JC Music to make the learning of an instrument an enjoyable and educational experience.
 We offer bi-annual Student Showcases to give our students live performing opportunities.
 We also offer Summer music camps to keep our students inspired all year!
 Many former JC Music students have gone on to audition at prestigious universities.
 Many have gained entry into elite music programs.
-Some have received scholarships, while others have even returned to JC Music as part time faculty members!
+Some have received scholarships, while others have even returned to JC Music as part time music teachers!

 Teaching Music